japila-books/spark-sql-internals/docs/spark-sql-StaticSQLConf.md

 | [[spark.sql.extensions]][[SPARK_SESSION_EXTENSIONS]] *spark.sql.extensions*

-Name of the *SQL extension configuration class* that is used to configure `SparkSession` extensions (when `Builder` is requested to <<spark-sql-SparkSession-Builder.adoc#getOrCreate, get or create a SparkSession>>).
+Name of the *SQL extension configuration class* that is used to configure `SparkSession` extensions (when `Builder` is requested to <<SparkSession-Builder.md#getOrCreate, get or create a SparkSession>>).
 The class should implement `Function1[SparkSessionExtensions, Unit]`, and must have a no-args constructor.

 Default: (empty)